Are you looking for a toilet built with hardware that is designed to be completely stainless?

 The primary feature that we enjoyed with this particular toilet is that it offers a very easy to use cranking handle to help stir the compost.
 Instead of having to rely on a 12v battery or a solar power source, you can crank when needed and prevent many of the terrible odors that can be produced when compost isn’t adequately shifted.

 There are also these additional features to consider with this composting toilet as well:

-- the toilet is easy to disassemble and then reassemble for those times when it does need to be emptied; and
+- The unit is easy to disassemble and then reassemble for those times when it does need emptying.

-- this composting toilet comes with a vent hose and a fan in case they are needed for your specific setup.
+- This composting toilet comes with a vent hose and a fan in case they are required for your specific setup.